How to turn a Costco type cardboard box into a “laundry basket” with some leftover fabric.

 - Tape Measure, Yard Stick, and/or Ruler

 - This cardboard box was able to fold apart and become flat.
 It at all possible, this is ideal.
-If you have a box that will not lay flat, you may want to follow this.
+If you have a box that will not lay flat, you will need to cut your material differently.

-- Determine what surfaces you want covered by the material and mark them, on the box, with a pencil/pen so you can tell which sides will be covered when measuring/cutting.
+- Determine what surfaces you want to be covered by the material and mark them, on the box, with a pencil/pen so you can tell which sides will be covered when measuring/cutting.